 Though people come to Tanzania safari and beach holidays for its beautiful animals and tropical beaches, some cities also leave the traces of the long history of the country.
 For instance, it has long Arabic history in Zanzibar.
 No wonder there are many Arabic-influenced wonders and sights in the city.
 Meanwhile, the tribes of Maasai and Bantu have been in the country for centuries.

 Back in 1891, it was German East Africa.
 Since then, various reforms were happening under the one-party constitution.
 Tanzania became the multi-party democracy in 1990.

 There are not many old buildings counted in Tanzania.
-However, Zanzibar’s Stone town hosts such significant historical aspects like Anglican Cathedral, big mansion, House of Wonders, as well as the Slave Market.
+However, Zanzibar’s Stone town hosts such significant historical aspects like Anglican Cathedral, big mansion, House of Wonders, Old Fort, Sultan’s Palace, People’s Palace, St. Joseph’s Cathedral, Old Dispensary, Peace Memorial Museum, as well as the Slave Chambers.
 The center of the historical records is available at the National Museum in Dar es Salaam.